nusco/ide/README.md

     require 'ide'
     load_dependencies('testing')

 Now the WeatherService class will use the dependencies you defined.
-If you want another configuration (say, "production"), you can write a file named dependencies_production:
+If you want another configuration (say, "production"), you can write a file named *dependencies_production*:

     WeatherService = OnlineWeatherService
     Database       = BigAssDatabase

-## Customizing Your Object Factories
+# Customizing Your Object Factories

 In some complex use cases, you might want to customize your object factories (also known as "classes").
 You can do that by overriding their new() method, like this: